tilburgsciencehub/website/content/topics/Analyze/causal-inference/panel-data/system-gmm.md

 - *Heteroskedasticity and autocorrelation* within individual units, but not across them
 {{% /summary %}}

-While including the lagged dependent variable provides a more accurate representation of the dynamic nature of the data, endogeneity arises which is known as the Nickell bias.
+While including the lagged dependent variable provides a more accurate representation of the dynamic nature of the data, endogeneity is likely to arise in standard panel data estimation.
+This is known as the Nickell bias.

 ## Nickell bias

-The lagged dependent variable is correlated with the error term, introducing endogeneity in the model which can be expressed as:
+Discovered by [Nickell (1981)](https://www.jstor.org/stable/1911408), including the lagged dependent variable introducing endogeneity in the model due to its correlation with the error term in the model.
+This can be expressed as:

 $E(v_{it} | Y_{i,t-1}) ≠ 0$.

 As a result, standard panel data estimators like [Fixed Effects](\within), [Random Effects](\random), and [First-Difference](\firstdifference) become biased and inconsistent.
 Both the coefficients of the lagged dependent variable ($\beta_1$) and coefficients of interest ($\beta_2$) are potentially biased.

-The size of the bias depends on the length of the time period (T), as well as the persistence of the correlation, making the bias particularly significant in panels with a short T and a large number of individuals (N).
+The size of the bias depends on the length of the time period (T), as well as the persistence of the correlation, making the bias particularly significant in data with a short T and a large number of individuals (N).
+Increasing N will not decrease the bias.

 Specifically, it leads to: